Francisco1904/react-capstone_project-LL/README.md

 - **Build Tool:** Vite (v6.2.0)
 - **Version Control:** Git & GitHub
 - **Deployment Platform:** Vercel (or Netlify, if applicable)

+### 🔒 Security

+This project follows security best practices for a React application.
+For details on how we handle dependency vulnerabilities and our security policy, please see [SECURITY.md](./SECURITY.md).

+---

 ### Architecture Overview